Skip to main content

 Authors: Luz Helena Mancera, William Guerrero and Jairo R. Montoya-Torres

-Title: Special session proposition: Data Spaces as Enablers of Sustainable and Integrated Urban Logistics
+Practical & Innovation Contributions: Data Spaces as Enablers of Sustainable and Integrated Urban Logistics (Room 505)

 Moderator: Marion Cottet